ATTN Students in Canada – Save on your student phone plans.

 Discussion Questions (10 Marks Total): There are generally only few options available for cellular service in Vancouver, BC or Canada for that matter relative to other countries like Britain.
 The lack of competition means consumers are left paying more for their Canadian cellphone plans.
 A few years ago, the government of Canada, tried to increase competition by encouraging budget carriers to enter the market with their reserved spectrum auction.

 (Optional Further Readings – for your reading pleasure

 2 – Following turbulent times for new cellphone providers in early 2015, Wind Mobile, was sold to Shaw in 2016, making it the 4th largest wireless network provider in Canada.
 The acquisition of Wind Mobile by Shaw and re-branding as Freedom Mobile provides Canadians and students like yourself with a viable competitor to cellphone plans beyond virtual mobile networks.
 Freedom Mobile plans to be investing into their current network quality with new spectrum and increasing the number of antennas in metro centres.
-Shaw have proven their commitment to being a serious contender within Canada’s wireless network options; shortly after announcing the purchase of Wind Mobile, Shaw had sold ViaWest (data centre company) for 1.675 billion with some of the proceeds to buy airwaves to boost Freedom Mobile.
+Shaw have proven their commitment to being a serious contender within Canada’s wireless network options; shortly after announcing the purchase of Wind Mobile, Shaw had sold ViaWest (data centre company) for 1.675 billion with some of the proceeds to be used for buying airwaves to boost Freedom Mobile.

 3 – The Liberal government is planning to follow suite and reserve 40% of the new spectrum auction for smaller cellular providers such as Freedom Mobile and Videotron/Quebecor.
 This all makes to say that Freedom Mobile can be a very probable contender for student phone plans in Vancouver where competitive pricing is concerned.
 They certainly haven’t proven their reliability or customer service yet.

 4 – See how prices for phone plans in Canada compare to various developed countries globally.